Copy the files from the repository to your local machine.

 Alternatively, the quick.bat

-file could be run, after editing it to specify the name of the local folder and, optionally, to change the requested Jupyter notebook startup folder.
+file could be run, after optionally editing it to change the requested Jupyter notebook startup folder.

-To run it on Windows7 with the PowerShell, issue the command: .\quick.bat
+To run it on Windows11 with the command prompt or PowerShell (inside the venv), issue the command: .\quick.bat

 A new browser tab should automatically open.